JavierMatasPose/JavierMatasPose.github.io/README.md

 ## Work Experience
 **Artificial Intelligence Engineer @ DXC Technology (_august 2023 - Present_)**

-I am currently collaborating as a team member involved in the development and implementation of AI solutions.
+I am currently collaborating as a team member involved in the development and implementation of Generative AI solutions.
-- Carrying out tasks such as software developing or prompt engineering.
-- Alongside my team, I am helping to develop internal and external AI tools and solutions , among others.
+- Development, implementation and performance tracking of a text processing tool, based on Azure Form Recognizer, that improves document table extraction and recognition by 15% in RAG solutions
+-  Collaboration in the development of a platform to accelerate generative AI solutions partnering with Ferrovial.
+Involved in the design and programming of libraries, the API using FastAPI, the Postgres SQL database, and the execution of MLOps tasks
+- deation, creation and implementation of an interactive tool for the generation of executive summaries from internal documentation, using foundational LLMs and RAG.
+Used internally, it has reduced the time to create executive summaries by 50% to 70%
+- Design and production of a tool that allows generating a battery of suggested questions from documents in a database.
+Improves the user experience with chatbots since it offers a variety of questions that can always be answered (by the chatbot) when they arise from the document database

 **Data Analist intern @ SDG Group (_july 2022 - may 2023_)**
 During my last Master's year I worked and studied part time.
 In SDG I provided technical assistance in the development of Business Analytics applications as well as I performed Data Extraction, Transformation and Loading tasks.